open/close all folders

 "Of course not.
 Sabotage is far beyond you."Noctis's advisor and consultant who grew up with him and received a special education for gifted children.

 - Badass in a Nice Suit: He dresses the most formally of the buddies, complete with Conspicuous Gloves.

-- Black Humor: Often enjoys making grim jokes at Prompto's expense.
+- Black Comedy: Often enjoys making grim jokes at Prompto's expense.

 - Child Prodigy: As a gifted child, he was given special education to make him the ideal consultant for Noctis.

 - The Confidant: He acts like this for Noctis, who he understands better than anyone.

 - The Consigliere: As Noct's unofficial number two and advisor.

 - Devoted to You: Towards Noctis.
 In fact, he's so devoted that it almost sounds like he doesn't care about the other two sometimes.

 - Fatal Flaw: Appears to be Pride.
 Although his plan to kill the Behemoth was excellent, he didn't bother planning an escape in case it failed.

 - Flechette Storm: He can pull this off thanks to the Summon to Hand nature of weapons in the game.